You can get from Paris to Berlin by train, bus or flight.

 |Available travel modes||Flight, coach or train|

-Take a flight, coach or train to travel 544 miles (878 km) from Paris to Berlin.
-A coach is best for those looking to save money on this trip, with tickets costing about.
-The most popular travel providers which serve this route are easyJet, BlaBlaCar Bus or Deutsche Bahn among others.
+Take a flight, coach or train to travel 544 miles (878 km) between Paris and Berlin.
+If speed is a priority, then a flight is the best option with an average duration of 1 h 40 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £34.
+The most popular travel providers which serve this journey are Air France, Flixbus or Deutsche Bahn among others.
 Travellers can even take a direct flight, coach or train from Paris to Berlin.

 As Berlin is a large metropolitan city, with many accessible travel options, bus, train, and flight.
 Travel from Paris to Berlin is available by an average journey of 12h to over 20h by bus, depending on your location.
 There are buses available every day in the morning, afternoon, and evening.
 Direct trains take an average of 8h to 9h 30min, arriving in Berlin Hbf.
 You can find trains every day of the week in the morning, afternoon, and evening.
 Flights to Berlin arrive at the Berlin Brandenburg Airport (BER), with an average of 1h 45min to 1h 50min direct flights.
 You can access flights from Paris to Berlin every day of the week, with multiple flights a day.